 Start Your Business Journey Here

 Ready to take the first step toward your agribusiness goals?
-CAIC is proud to present the Producers Startup Program: a free course designed for farmers, value-added producers, and entrepreneurs.
+CAIC is proud to present the Producers Startup Program: a free course designed for new and beginning farmers.
 From doing effective market research to formally establishing your company, and from avoiding pitfalls to raising capital, you’ll build a foundation for success.

-During the six-week program, our instructor will blend educational information, real-world value-added producer experience, and developing an entrepeurnial mindset to help guide you through all of the decisions involved in opening a business.
+During the four-week program, our instructor will blend educational information, real-world value-added producer experience, and developing an entrepeurnial mindset to help guide you through all of the decisions involved in opening a business.

 At the end, you’ll graduate with a business model that can easily be converted into a full business plan.